Stencyl/stencylpedia/chapter-5/lists.md

 > **Note:** Assigning values simply gets the Game Attribute to "point" to your List.
 No copying is done, so modifying it modifies the one and only "copy" of that list.

 #### Saving & Lists
 As stated earlier, be careful when saving out lists as Game Attributes.
-They can only contain contain Numbers, Text and other Lists that follow the same rules.
+They can only contain Numbers, Text and other Lists that follow the same rules.

 ## Summary